 Lab: 5-014 Bressler Research Bldg, 655 W Baltimore St., Baltimore, MD 21201

 Education and Training

 I graduated from Yale University with a bachelor's degree in Psychology.
 My long-standing interest in cognition and learning has lead to my current work to understand the cellular processes that underlie mental health and psychiatric disorder.
 At the University of Pittsburgh, I obtained a Ph.D. in the Department of Neuroscience with Jon Johnson, Ph.D., where I used single-channel recordings to study the mechanisms by which the anti-Parkinsonian and anti-Alzheimer's drugs amantadine and memantine act on NMDA receptors.
 I then undertook postdoctoral training with George Augustine, Ph.D. and Michael Ehlers, M.D.
 Ph.D. at Duke University in the Department of Neurobiology.
-I joined the Department as an Assistant Professor in 2005, and was promoted to Associate Professor with tenure in 2012.
+I joined the Department as an Assistant Professor in 2005, and became Vice-Chair in 2022.

 Divakaruni SS, Van Dyke AM, Chandra R, LeGates TA, Contreras M, Dharmasri PA, Higgs HN, Lobo MK, Thompson SM, Blanpied TA.
 (2018) Long-Term Potentiation Requires a Rapid Burst of Dendritic Mitochondrial Fission during Induction.
-Neuron in press.
+Neuron 100: 860-875.

 Biederer T, Kaeser PS, Blanpied TA.
 (2017) Transcellular Nanoalignment of Synaptic Function.
 Neuron.
 96:680-696.